Pixelmator Pro vs Photoshop for iPad and Desktop (updated 2023)

-Like I said at the outset, with the Creative Suite of Adobe, you’d like to ride on a bike after you dive your race bike by using an integrated, multi-App, and cloud-based Workflow for your websites.
+As I said at the outset, with the Creative Suite of Adobe, you’d like to ride on a bike after you dive your race bike by using an integrated, multi-App, and cloud-based Workflow for your websites.

-Conclusion Pixelmator Pro vs Photoshop
+Conclusion: Pixelmator Pro vs Photoshop

 Transition is never easy.

-So really, what weaknesses in photoshop annoy you often think if you were going to ditch Photoshop and are considering Pixelmator Pro?
+So really, what weaknesses in Photoshop annoy you often think if you were going to ditch Photoshop and are considering Pixelmator Pro?

 This is the performance for me.
 Photoshop also erupted in the dumping of all imaginable features into the mix.